F5Networks/terraform-provider-bigip/docs/resources/bigip_ltm_policy.md

 * `requires` - (Optional) Specifies the protocol

-* `published_copy` - (Optional) If you want to publish the policy else it will be deployed in Drafts mode.
+* `published_copy` - (Deprecated) If you want to publish the policy else it will be deployed in Drafts mode.
+This attribute is deprecated and will be removed in a future release.

 *  `controls` - (Optional) Specifies the controls